branislavjuhaas/dn-goodbye/README.md

 ## Deployment

-This project is designed to be deployed to Vercel.
-Every push to `main` branch will automatically trigger a new deployment.
+This project is designed to be deployed to Cloudflare Workers due to its serverless architecture and blazing-fast edge performance.
+Cloudflare offers no-config deployment from GitHub repositories.

+Every change pushed to the `main` branch is automatically deployed to production.

 ## Contributing

 Contributions are welcome.